tobias-kuendig/hacompanion/README.md

 1. Configure all sensors in the configuration file as you see fit.
 1. Run the companion by executing `./hacompanion` (use the `-config=/path/to/config` flag to pass the path to a custom configuration file, `~/.config/hacompanion.toml` is used by default).
+1. You should now see your new sensors under `Settings -> Integrations -> Mobile App -> Your Device`.

 ## Run the companion on system boot